keiloktql/spacedock/README.md

 # Panolog

+> This project is still in development.
+Not production friendly.

 A better and wider way to console.log. **Panolog** is a versatile logging tool designed to enhance your debugging and monitoring experience with a variety of customizable and advanced features.
 Currently available on React based projects only.

 ## Installation